SAP-samples/abap-platform-rap630/exercises/ex3/README_ABAP_ENVIRONMENT.md

    ![Select Generator](images/ex3_with_wizard_100.png)

-6. Expand the section **Business Service Layer Extensions** and verify that the option **Extend Object ?** is checked.
+6. Expand the section **Business Service Layer Extensions** and verify that the option **Extend Object ?** is checked and press **Next**.

    ![Select Generator](images/ex3_with_wizard_110.png)

-7. Press **Next**

-8. The wizard now shows the list of ABAP Artifacts that are going to be created / modified.
+7. The wizard now shows the list of ABAP Artifacts that are going to be created / modified.

    ![Select Generator](images/ex3_with_wizard_120.png)